Application and Enrollment Policies and Procedures

 - The number of students who have re-enrolled per grade or who have not indicated intent to leave.

 - The number of siblings and children of employees and board members seeking admission for the upcoming academic year per grade.

 - The number of spaces remaining per grade after enrollment of current students, siblings, and children of employees and board members.

 Sibling Preference Policy

-Families are central to the Academy’s culture.
-The Academy believes that having siblings attend the same school enriches their individual education experiences.
-The Academy also recognizes that it is convenient for parents/guardians to have their children at one school, where they will have the same school calendar and daily schedule.
-For this reason, the Academy gives siblings preference in the enrollment process.
+Families are central to the school’s culture.
+The school believes that having siblings attend the same school enriches their individual education experiences.
+The school also recognizes that it is convenient for parents/guardians to have their children at one school, where they will have the same school calendar and daily schedule.
+For this reason, the school gives siblings preference in the enrollment process.

 - A sibling is defined as a biological or legally adopted or fostered brother or sister residing in the same household.
 Cousins, nieces, nephews and unrelated children sharing an address with the applicant are not considered siblings.